weavora/wunit/README.md

 Functional testing without Selenium
 -----------------------------------

-Do you want to create functional tests in [symfony2 style](http://symfony.com/doc/2.0/book/testing.html) without Selenium?
+Would you like to create functional tests in [symfony2 style](http://symfony.com/doc/2.0/book/testing.html) without Selenium?
 What could be easier!
 Just install ``wunit`` extension.

-Note that ``wunit`` based on some ``symfony2`` classes and support all ``symfony2`` testing features (of course, except directly related to ``symfony2`` core like profiling)
+Note that ``wunit`` based on some ``symfony2`` classes and support all ``symfony2`` testing features (of course, except for directly related to ``symfony2`` core like profiling)

 Requirements
 -----------